Academic Progress Committee (APC) Frequently Asked Questions

 Q: What does it mean to discontinue my course?

-A: This means that you have chosen to withdraw from your course and will cease to be enrolled at Monash University.
+A: This means you have chosen to withdraw from your course and will cease to be enrolled at Monash University.

-Q: If I discontinue my course do I still need to attend a hearing?
+Q: If I discontinue my course, do I still need to attend a hearing?

 Q: How do I discontinue my course?